ElektraInitiative/libelektra/doc/dev/error-categorization.md

 `Installation Errors` are errors that are related to a wrong installation such as wrong plugin names, missing backends, initialization errors, misconfiguration of Elektra etc. Installation errors might also be non-Elektra specific but also from dependent library/applications such as gpg.
-Also plugin configuration errors belong to `Installation Errors` as this happens during mounting.
+Also, plugin configuration errors belong to `Installation Errors` as this happens during mounting.
 Users will have to reconfigure, reinstall, recompile (with other settings) Elektra in order to get rid of this error or fix the installation of the corresponding